 A rule of thumb for the size of a QR code is

-While the size of the code is important, it's also crucial on consider the amount of white space around the code and between its modules.
+While the size of the code matters, it's also important to consider the amount of white space around the code and between its modules.
 A module (aka X-dimension) is the smallest unit in a scannable code.
 In a QR code, a module is an individual square.
 In a barcode, a module the thinnest bar.

 Error correction: QR codes can vary in complexity depending on the amount of redundancy (aka error correction) and the length of the url.
 Error correction repeats module groupings to increase the likelihood of scannability even if your code gets damaged.

 With a QR code generator, you can choose a level of error correction: Low, Medium, Quartile, or High.
 The higher the error correction, the more modules will populate your QR code, so you'll likely have to size up to meet the minimum module width.